Consumer medicine information

 If you are not sure whether you should start using this medicine, talk to your doctor.

-Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.

-• Diuretics (medicines used to help the kidneys get rid of salt and water by increasing the amount of urine produced, such as hydrochlorothiazide and frusemide)
+• Diuretics, medicines used to help the kidneys get rid of salt and water by increasing the amount of urine produced, such as hydrochlorothiazide and frusemide.

-• Anti-coagulants (medicines used to prevent blood clotting)
+• Anti-coagulants, medicines used to prevent blood clotting.

 These medicines may be affected by FORTEO or may affect how well it works.
 You may need different amounts of your medicines or you may need to use different medicines.

-Your doctor and pharmacist have more information on medicines to be careful with or avoid while using this medicine.
+Your doctor and pharmacist have more information on medicines to be careful with or avoid while using FORTEO.

-Carefully follow all directions given to you by your doctor or health care professional.
 They may differ from the information contained in this leaflet.
 Read the user manual for instructions on how to use the pen.
 Needles are not included with the pen.
 You can use Becton Dickinson and Company's pen needles or their equivalent with the pen.

-If you do not understand the user manual, ask your doctor or health care professional for help.
+If you do not understand the user manual, ask your doctor or healthcare professional for help.

 How much to use